brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Improvement: Added vw as a Typography size option
 * Improvement: Inline Notice - Added accessibility for the close button.
 * Fix: Container - Resolved an issue wherein the fallback image would appear repeatedly when the Container background was set to video.